YOUR SITE

 Planning Appeals

-If your application is refused – you have the right to make an Appeal to the PAC (Planning Appeals Commission).
+If your application is refused – you have the right to make an Appeal which can take the form of written reports or a hearing.

 The knowledge and experience required for preparing and presenting successful appeals should not be underestimated and the work involved can be lengthy and will involve some degree of research.